-April 20, 2021 – Orthopedic Associates of Hawaii, All Access Ortho and Specialty Surgical Suites DBA Minimally Invasive Surgery of Hawaii (collectively “the Practices”) are issuing notice of a recent data security event that may impact the confidentiality and security of information related to certain patients.
-Although the Practices are unaware of any actual misuse of this information, we are providing information about the event, our response, and steps affected individuals may take to better protect against the possibility of identity theft and fraud, should affected individuals feel it is necessary to do so.
+February 14, 2022 – Orthopedic Associates of Hawaii, All Access Ortho and Specialty Suites d/b/a Minimally Invasive Surgery of Hawaii (collectively “the Practices”) are issuing notice of a data security event that may impact the confidentiality and security of information related to certain patients.
+Although the Practices are unaware of any actual misuse of this information, we are providing information about the event, our response, and steps affected individuals may take to better protect against the possibility of identity theft and fraud, should affected individuals feel it appropriate to do so.

-What Happened?
+What Happened.
 On February 19, 2021, the Practices learned that their computer systems had become encrypted due to “ransomware” deployed by an unknown actor.
-Because the impacted systems contained patient information, the Practices worked quickly to (1) restore access to the patient information so they could continue to care for patients without disruption and (2) investigate what happened and whether this incident resulted in any unauthorized access to, or theft of, patient information by the unknown actor.
+Because the impacted systems contained patient information, the Practices worked quickly to restore access to the patient information so they could continue to care for patients without disruption and investigate what happened and whether the event resulted in any unauthorized access to, or theft of, patient information by the unknown actor.

-The Practices conducted an extensive investigation to determine the nature and scope of the incident.
+The Practices conducted an extensive investigation to determine the nature and scope of the event.
 On or around April 2, 2021, the investigation confirmed the Practices’ systems were accessible by an unknown actor between February 12, 2021 and February 19, 2021, and certain, limited data was exfiltrated from our systems.
-In an abundance of caution, the Practices are in the process of performing a comprehensive review of the information stored in our systems at the time of incident to identify the individuals whose information may have been viewed or taken by the unknown actor.
-Once this review is complete, the Practices will then work to determine the identities and contact information for potentially impacted individuals and provide notice via written letter.
+In an abundance of caution, the Practices undertook a comprehensive review of the information stored in our systems at the time of event to identify the individuals whose information may have been viewed or taken by the unknown actor.
+The Practices recently completed this review and provided notice to potentially affected individuals via written letter.

 What Information was Affected.
-The following types of patient information were present in the impacted systems and therefore potentially accessed and acquired by the unknown actor during this incident during the incident: full name, address, date of birth, driver’s license number, health insurance and claims information, and medical information. .
-In limited circumstance, Social Security number was present in the systems as well.
-We are unaware that any of the information was actually misused or disseminated by the unknown actor and the Practices are providing this notice in an abundance of caution.
+The following types of patient information were present in the impacted systems and therefore potentially accessed and acquired by the unknown actor during the event: full name, address, date of birth, driver’s license number, health insurance information, medical information, including treatment and diagnosis information, financial account information, and payment card information.
+For a limited number of individuals, Social Security number may have also been impacted.
+We are unaware that any of the information was actually misused or disseminated by the unknown actor.

 What We are Doing.
-The Practices take this incident and the security of your information seriously.
-Upon learning of this incident, we immediately took steps to restore our operations and further secure our systems.
-As part of our ongoing commitment to the privacy of personal information in our care, we are working to review our existing policies and procedures and to implement additional administrative and technical safeguards to further secure the information in our systems.
-The Practices also notified federal law enforcement, the U.S. Department of Health and Human Services, and other government regulators, as required.
+The Practices take this event and the security of your information seriously.
+Upon learning of this event, we immediately took steps to restore our operations and further secure our systems.
+As part of our ongoing commitment to the privacy of personal information in our care, we reviewed our existing policies and procedures and implemented additional administrative and technical safeguards.
+The Practices also notified federal law enforcement, the U.S. Department of Health and Human Services, and other government regulators.

 What Affected Individuals Can Do.
-As a precautionary measure, individuals are encouraged to remain vigilant against incidents of identity theft by reviewing account statements and explanations of benefits for unusual activity and report any suspicious activity promptly to your insurance company, health care provider, or financial institution.
-Additional detail can be found below, in the Steps You Can Take to Help Protect Your Information.
+As a precautionary measure, individuals are encouraged to remain vigilant against incidents of identity theft by reviewing account statements, and explanations of benefits, and credit reports for unusual activity and to detect errors.
+Any suspicious activity should be promptly reported to your insurance company, health care provider, or financial institution.
+Additional detail can be found below in the Steps You Can Take to Help Protect Your Information.